 SHEIN does not own or operate any manufacturing facilities.
 Instead, we work with a network of contract manufacturers to procure products that carry the SHEIN brand.
 SHEIN has created a multilingual, dedicated Ethics and Compliance channel for employees and our suppliers’ employees to raise concerns about suspected violations of the Code of Ethics.
 The channel enables anonymous complaints, and each complaint is investigated.

 SHEIN works with independent third-party quality assurance auditors such as Intertek, TUVR, SGS and Openview to manage suppliers of SHEIN-branded products and monitor their compliance to the Supplier Code of Conduct.
 This includes compliance requirements related to health and safety, environment, labor and social welfare.
 In 2022, we announced that we would double our investment in the SHEIN Responsible Sourcing (SRS) program to US$4 million, enabling SHEIN to increase the frequency of unannounced spot-checks and invest more in training suppliers to comply with our Code of Conduct.

-The SRS policy ensures that all factories and companies that supply to SHEIN comply with local laws and regulations as well as international human rights and labor conventions and standards.
+The SRS policy ensures that all factories and companies that supply to SHEIN comply with local laws and regulations as well as international conventions and standards.
 In 2022, SHEIN, directly and with third parties, quadrupled the number of audits it performed, conducting over 2,800 audits across supplier facilities.